 provide API for such tools to consume, so tools can have access to the

 unnormalized name when displaying distrubution information.

-.dist-info directory can contain these files, described in detail
+.dist-info directory may contain the following files, described in

 METADATA: contains project metadata